teemurishe/useful_for_minecraft/README.md

 # useful_for_minecraft
-Some useful utilies for Minecraft on Python. mcpi module needed to work correctly.
-Translation to English soon. while creating this, didn't know about the Git system.
+Some useful utilities for Minecraft on Python.
+Mcpi module needed to work correctly.
+Two branches: Russian and English languages.
+While creating this, didn't know about the Git system.
 All the programs are sorted by genre: humour, building, final project, etc. To enjoy this project, you should install mcpi module using pip.
 Everything (except the server) is written by me on Python 3.
 The 'Server_GB' folder contains the 'start.bat' and 'start.sh' files to start server's work on Windows and Linux.
 The Minecraft version can be changed by